 In 1404 CE Daniel ben Yehudah Dayan completed “Yigdal” after working on it for eight years.
 He composed Yigdal with thirteen stanzas, one for each of the Rambam’s thirteen principles.
 Let’s see how this fits into the Shaḥrit service.

-We’ve learned that the Mah Tovu prayer, which we sing individually as we enter the synagogue, exhorts us to leave all our personal joys and sorrows behind so we may worship without distraction.
+Mah Tovu, which we sing individually as we enter the synagogue, exhorts us to leave all our personal joys and sorrows behind so we may worship without distraction.
 We are clearing our thoughts and lifting our hearts to join the Nation in worship.

-We sing the Adon Olam together to begin our daily Shaḥrit service.
-(Many Messianic Synagogues sing the Adon Olam at the end of services, but in traditional siddurim it is also the first congregational prayer each morning.)
+Adon Olam unites us as we begin our daily Shaḥrit service.
+(Although it is a popular practice in many synagogues to sing this piyyut at the end of services, traditional Siddurim also include it as the first congregational prayer each morning.)
 The Adon Olam pulls us into a greater awareness of Hashem as the G-d of all the vastness of infinite creation – yet also as our personal ever-present G-D.

 Yigdal then directs our attention to Israel’s unique connection with Hashem.
 He is the G-d of Israel; He reveals Himself to us in ways the nations do not yet see.
 Entire books have been written on the Thirteen Principles, but the fundamental perspective is distinctively Judaic.